 - Social Engineering: If there is anything cyber attackers are successful at, it is exploiting human psychology.
 They lurk the user into clicking on a link, downloading a “trending” business application or software, accepting pen drives/CDs as a promotional gift, all of which are infected with the virus.
 Once the virus enters the system, the most complex passwords may get decoded and exposed.

-- Rainbow table attack: The name sure is pretty, but the after-effects of this attack isn’t.
+- Rainbow table attack: The name sure is pretty, but the after-effects of this attack aren’t.
 Essentially, all the passwords are hashed; if your password is 1234556 (a plain text), after hashing, it is converted into an unreadable text- something like- #0!$@0#$`!!.
 Password hashing is what keeps credentials safe and hard to decipher.
-So, the attacker uses a rainbow table- a set of pre-computed hash values that match the plain texts; once matched, the attackers have some passwords combinations in hand and will eventually end up on the right one.
+So, the attacker uses a rainbow table – a set of pre-computed hash values that match the plain texts; once matched, the attackers have some password combinations in hand and will eventually end up on the right one.

-- Malware: Infecting critical systems with malware- malicious software that can steal your passwords is an attacking technique that cybercriminals have used since times immemorial.
-Even as of today, the malware remains one of the main causes of credential theft and data breach.
+- Malware: Infecting critical systems with malware- malicious software that can steal your passwords is an attacking technique that cyber criminals have used since times immemorial.
+Even as of today, malware remains one of the main causes of credential theft and data breach.
 With the ubiquity of free software, we go on a downloading spree; as a result, we may end up installing the malware in our system.
-According to research by Kaperskey, 2019 has seen a 60% increase in malicious software that wants to steal your passwords.
+According to research by Kaspersky, 2019 has seen a 60% increase in malicious software that wants to steal your passwords.